UBC-MDS/programming-in-python-for-data-science/slides/module1_16.md

 <img src='module1/include_all.png' width="90%">

-dding `include = "all"` withinh the brackets adds some additional statistics
+Adding `include = "all"` withinh the brackets adds some additional statistics about categorical columns.

 - `unique`: how many observations are unique
 - `top`: which observation value is most occuring